callelito/DEMO_Jenkins_PlatformIO/README.md

 First we will provide resources so that you can setup all the required servers.
 In this demo pipeline we require four servers.
 All these servers could be run on the same computer using some container software like Docker.

 The server setup in the demo video is as follows:
-* Jenkins server ran on a Raspeberry Pi running Raspbian
+* Jenkins server ran on a Raspberry Pi running Raspbian
 * Build server ran in a Docker container on a Ubuntu laptop
 * Test server ran on a MacOS laptop
-* Hardware test server / Jenkins SSH slave agent ran on a (different) Raspeberry Pi running Raspbian
+* Hardware test server / Jenkins SSH slave agent ran on a (different) Raspberry Pi running Raspbian

  #### Jenkins Server